-The Cass Freight Expenditures Index is signalling continued, overall pricing power for those in the marketplace who move freight.
-Although demand is no longer exceeding capacity in most modes of transportation, realized pricing power is still being reported at the contract level in some modes.
-Unfortunately, weakness in spot market pricing, especially in trucking, suggests that contract pricing is under increasing amounts of pressure and is at risk of going negative by the end of the year.
+The Cass Freight Expenditures Index was signalling continued, overall pricing power for those in the marketplace who move freight.
+With demand no longer exceeding capacity in most modes of transportation for several months, it is not surprizing that realized pricing power has gone negative.
+Unfortunately, the weakness in spot market pricing (especially in trucking) and the decline in fuel prices, suggests that realized pricing will be under increasing amounts of pressure and is at risk of staying negative through the end of the year.